MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-holograms-off.md

 ms.reviewer: v-brycho
 ---

-# Turn off holograms when you're operating a guide in the Dynamics 365 Guides HoloLens app
+# Turn holograms off and on when you're operating a guide in the Dynamics 365 Guides HoloLens app

 If you ever feel that holograms are getting in the way when you're operating a guide in the Microsoft Dynamics 365 Guides HoloLens app, you can turn them off with a glance.
 To turn off a hologram, gaze at the eye symbol in the middle of the dotted line.